At tribal summit, Biden pledges federal commitment to Indian Country - NewsBreak

 The agency will form a permanent Tribal Advisory Committee, which will advise the USDA secretary on issues important to tribal producers.
 Applications for that committee will be open in the coming weeks, Vilsack said.

-USDA is also working to improve broadband issues through the ReConnect Program , which provides grants and loans for communities to construct infrastructure needed for broadband, to increase tribal access to high speed internet.
+USDA is working to improve broadband issues through the ReConnect Program , which provides grants and loans for communities to construct infrastructure needed for broadband, to increase tribal access to high-speed internet.

-The post At tribal summit, Biden pledges federal commitment to Indian Country appeared first on Michigan Advance .
+The post At tribal summit, Biden pledges federal commitment to Indian Country appeared first on Florida Phoenix .

 Comments / 0